sigsum/sigsum/named-policy.md

 motivate the release of a new policy in the `sigsum-generic-*` series:

-- One or more new witnesses or logs have become available, and a stronger policy can be creating by adding them.
+- One or more new witnesses or logs have become available, and a stronger policy can be achieved by adding them.

 - One of the witnesses or logs that the latest existing policy relies on has announced that it will discontinue its operations in less